selfdefined/web-app/11ty/definitions/barbaric.md

   - obscene
   - feral
 ---
-someone who is obscenely cruel;primitive;unsophisticated
+something which is obscenely cruel;primitive;unsophisticated

 #### Issues